Significant monuments

 Chapel of St. Barbara is located a few metres to the east of the parish church.
 It is a simple baroque chapel built in 1729 thanks to Ferdinand Kristl, priest and Cistercian monk of Zdar.
 Two baroque statues of bishops in the chapel are said to have been made by a sculptural workshop of the monastery, which was led by Rehor Theny at that time.
 It is not attributed to Master Theny, but seems to have been made by a Prague sculptor I. F. Platzer.

 FOTO Sculptures in the town.
 There is a Black Plague Prayer Column from 1706 made by local sculptor Jacob Steinhubl in the Republic Square.
 Another column, a statue of St. John of Nepomuk, situated near to a Baroque bridge in Zdar is also one of his works.
 Modern sculptures include a memorial to honour soldiers who perished during WWI, a board to commemorate the 20th anniversary of Zborov in 1937 set in the first primary school in Republic Square, a tomb of a forester, writer and editor John Dolezal who died in 1934 and a memorial to honour soldiers who perished during WWII erected 1947 in a park near to the Nadrazni street are made by Zdar native John Ruzicka (1898 – 1965).
 A lot of sculptures are works of Julius Pelikan (1887 – 1969).
-Many other works of art made during regular symposiums called „Wooden Sculptures“ have been placed around the town.

 FOTO Former Cistercian monastery.
 The monastery in Zdar nad Sazavou was reconstructed in Baroque style when Vaclav Vejmluva was an abbot of the monastery (1705 – 1738).
 Extensive repairs and new buildings were completed both in the area around Zdar and in the domain of the monastery during his administration.
 The reconstructions were made in the spirit of „Baroque Gothic“ by a significant architect of Czech Baroque style Giovanni Santini.
 The convent church (a parish one today) of the Assumption of the Virgin Mary was reconstructed between 1706 and 1722 in the monastery.
 Stables of the noble academy were newly built around 1720 and construction of the prelature started in the same time.
 There was an agricultural yard called “The Lyre“ built before 1734 near to the monastery.